-While you can get a free credit report from each of the main bureaus, Equifax, Experian and TransUnion, once per year, they don’t include your actual credit score.
+While you can get a free credit report from each of the main bureaus, Equifax, Experian, and TransUnion, once per year, they don’t include your actual credit score.
 MyFICO offers a range of packages that are more robust than this free offering.

-One-Time Credit Reports and Scores
+One-Time Credit Reports & Scores

-FICO scores you differently for different industries and besides your FICO Score 9 report, they give you access to more widely used industry reports for mortgages, automobiles, and credit card lending.
+FICO scores you differently for different industries, and besides your FICO Score 9 report, MyFICO gives you access to more widely used industry reports for mortgages, automobiles, and credit card lending.

 In addition to your FICO scores, purchasing the one-time single bureau report gives you access to one report from the bureau of your choosing.
-Select between Equifax, Experian, or TransUnion and get instant access to your report.
+Select between Equifax, Experian, or TransUnion and get instant access to your credit report.

-You’ll still get access to all of your available FICO scores and they’ll show you the major factors that determine your score with the three credit bureaus.
-With their three bureau report, MyFICO also gives you a side by side comparison of your credit report from each one, as well as your FICO Score 8.
+You’ll still get access to all of your available FICO scores, and MyFICO shows you the major factors that determine your credit score with the three credit bureaus.
+With their three-bureau report, MyFICO also gives you a side-by-side comparison of your credit report from each one, as well as your FICO Score 8.

 Ongoing Reports and Scores from MyFICO

-MyFICO’s ongoing reports and score products offer a subscription model with similar options to the one-time reports.
+MyFICO’s ongoing reports and credit score products offer a subscription model with similar options to the one-time reports.
 You can order an ongoing single bureau report for $19.95 per month, but right now only Equifax is available.

 Multiple FICO scores and your Equifax report are updated monthly.
 Additionally, MyFICO offers a historical tracking graph for both your FICO Scores and your Equifax report.
-They also monitor your Equifax report for changes and send FICO Score alert updates.
+MyFICO also monitors your Equifax report for changes and sends FICO Score alert updates.

 If your wallet is lost or stolen, MyFICO helps you cancel and replace missing items.
-If your identity is stolen, they help you get back on track and provide insurance of up to $1 million dollars.
+If your identity is stolen, MyFICO helps you get back on track and provides identity theft insurance of up to $1 million dollars.